Small-Fish-Dev/small-fish-dev.github.io/src/blogs/frostrial.md

 We finished our first ever game jam while also become a team of devs!

+The theme was "Winter" which for a winter based jam was... idk kinda too easy and too bland, but we came up with a creative idea!

 Although smallfish was just Ubre and Grobert, during this gamejam hosted by - PERSON,

 Luke(NotGaylien) and rndtrash joined and with a extra artist and programmer, we managed to smash out a full unique game!